AbsaOSS/generate-release-notes/README.md

 - **published-at** (optional): Set to true to enable the use of the `published-at` timestamp as the reference point for searching closed issues and PRs, instead of the `created-at` date of the latest release.
 - **skip-release-notes** (optional): Set to a label name to skip issues and PRs with this label from release notes process generation.
 Defaults to `skip-release-notes` if not specified.
 - **print-empty-chapters** (optional): Set to true to print chapters with no issues or PRs.
 Defaults to false if not specified.
+- **chapters-to-pr-without-issue** (optional): Set false to avoid application of custom chapters for PRs without linked issues.
+Defaults to true if not specified.

 ## Setup
 ### Build the Action: